fa-laurena/Detente-En-Mer/README.md

-<h1> Titanic - Logistic Regression  </h1>
+<h1> La Detente en Mer - VR GameJam </h1>

 <h2>Description</h2>
-Project consists of a simple linear regression model training to determine the best Housing area of the USA States to consider real estate, it include area and estimations data important to i train the model correctly.
+This project is a simple execution of a relaxation environment for deep focus and stress releif, using blender and unity.
 <br />